lifebottle/lifebottle.github.io/projects/ndx/ndx-guide.md

 > **💬 [Skit]**: [ct_001_006] The masked one. (あの仮面のヤツ)
 > **💬 [Skit]**: [ct_001_007] What kind of creature is Couleur? (クルールってなんて生物)
 > **📜 [Info]**: Skits can be broadly divided into two types: those that occur as the story progresses and those that occur when certain conditions, such as leveling up, are met.
 From this point, fighting enemies can trigger skits so please refers to the Skit Trigger Guide for battle related skits.
 Note that this flowchart only includes Skits that occur as the story progresses.
  ### ⬇️ 5.
-On the first floor, Investigate the switch on the right to proceed further.
+On 1F, Investigate the switch on the right to proceed further.
 > **📜 [Info]**: In the dungeon, there are various interactables, including switches.
 If you see something suspicious, it would be good to investigate it.
  ### ⬇️ 6.
-Proceed to the third floor and fight Bokoboar.
+Proceed to 3F and fight Bokoboar.
  ### ⬇️ 7.
-Investigate the switch near the entrance of the fourth floor and move deeper.
+Investigate the switch near the entrance of 4F and then proceed deeper.
  ### ⬇️ 8.
 Battle Miracle DX on the top floor.
 > **📜 [Info]**: This will be your first boss battle.
 The strength of this enemy is on a different level compared to those you have fought so far, so make use of the items obtained in the Glimmer Spire dungeon to even the odds.
 > **💬 [Skit]**: [ct_001_008] The Power to Heal (回復する力)